Known changing-look AGN located within Rubin Deep Drilling Fields

 \section{Summary and Future Work}

-We have compiled a clean sample of 1,337 known CL-AGN from the literature and performed a first spatial cross-match with Rubin observing regions.
-This analysis identifies 79 sources in high-cadence Rubin areas, including five sources located within the Deep Drilling Fields of COSMOS and XMM-LSS.
-These objects constitute a particularly valuable subset of known CL-AGN for future Rubin-based time-domain studies.\\
+We compiled a working literature-based sample of 1,337 CL-AGN and performed a spatial cross-match with Rubin observing regions.
+This analysis identifies 79 sources in high-cadence Rubin Wide--Fast--Deep regions, including five sources located within the adopted DDF apertures, all in the COSMOS and XMM-LSS fields.
+These objects form a useful subset of known CL-AGN for future Rubin-based time-domain studies.\\

-This Research Note serves as an initial proof-of-concept for linking the known CLAGN population with the Rubin footprint.
-Future work will extend this effort by analyzing Rubin light curves for the identified targets as additional data products become available, refining the catalog with further literature updates, and presenting the complete compiled sample together with a broader scientific analysis in a forthcoming paper.
+The Rubin-overlap source list shown in Fig.~\ref{fig1} is provided as a machine-readable table, including coordinates, field association, and literature reference information.
+This table is intended to make the present result reproducible while preserving the full master catalog and broader multi-wavelength analysis for a forthcoming paper.
+Future work will extend this effort by refining the CL-AGN compilation, incorporating additional literature and survey data, and analyzing Rubin light curves as further data products become available.

 \facilities{ARC, ATLAS, ATT, Blanco, Bok, CTIO:1.5m, Du Pont, FTS, Hale, HET, ING:Herschel, KPNO:2.1m, LAMOST, LCOGT, Magellan:Baade, Magellan:Clay, Mayall, MMT, Perkins, PO:48, PS1, Skymapper, Sloan, UKST, VLT:Antu, VLT:Kueyen, WISE}